Frustrating, aren’t they?

 Hubspot’s The Definitive Blueprint for Lead Management is an ebook that teaches beginning marketers how to manage and nurture leads in two parts – what makes an effective lead management program, and how to actually set up and launch a successful lead nurturing campaign with this program in mind.

 Minimum requirements: A word processor or ebook-friendly editor such as Scrivener to write your draft, structure your content, and convert the final output into a PDF or .epub file.
 To incorporate design elements and improve your content’s layout, consider one of the desktop publishing tools mentioned earlier.

 6. The Fascinating Case Study

 Case studies are, in essence, success stories about the people or brands in your niche.
-They are a great blog incentive if you enjoy storytelling and like to engage your readers through characters and narrative instead of facts and explanations.
+They are a great blog incentive if you enjoy storytelling and like to engage your readers through characters, narrative, and power words instead of facts and explanations.

 With case studies, you can dive into the lives of significant figures in your niche who you believe are great models or sources of inspiration for your readers.
 You learn how they began, what makes them tick, how they failed and got up on their feet again, and what they did to become successful.

 You can also showcase readers or customers who’ve experienced success using the methods you teach on your blog.

 Case studies are fantastic because they create a sense of community and they are grounded in reality.
 You’re showing your reader that other people are just like them and they have done extraordinary things to get where they are today.